Skip to content

 NH Has No State Mosquito Program.
 We Fill the Gap.

-Our barrier spray treatments reduce mosquitoes by 85–90% for up to 21 days.
+Our barrier spray treatments reduce Aedes mosquitoes by 70-90% for about 3 weeks.
 Serving Manchester, Nashua, Concord, and all of southern NH.

 NH Licensed #782664Same-day service availableEco-friendly treatment options